 We manage Cannock Chase Country Park which is a beautiful area of heathland and wood pasture in the south of the county.

-Over the last few years we have been discussing and developing management proposals for the country park, discussing different options.
+Since 2016 we have been discussing and developing management proposals for the country park, discussing different options.
 This included types of management that have been used for many years on the Chase, such as cutting and controlled burning of heather, cutting and spot treating trees and scrub, and cutting and spraying bracken.
 The options also included reintroducing grazing with livestock, which was the traditional way the Chase was managed before the Great War.